Edward Garnier

 Edward Henry Garnier, Baron Garnier, PC, KC (born 26 October 1952) is a British barrister and former Conservative Party politician in the United Kingdom.
 A former lawyer for The Guardian newspaper, Lord Garnier is on the socially liberal wing of his party and was the Member of Parliament (MP) for Harborough in Leicestershire from 1992 until 2017.
 He most recently served as Solicitor General for England and Wales from the election of 2010 until the 2012 ministerial reshuffle.
 He stood down from the House of Commons at the 2017 general election before entering the House of Lords in 2018.

 Early life

-Edward Garnier was born in Germany, the youngest son of Colonel William d'Arcy Garnier (third son of Brigadier-General Alan Garnier CB MBE MC) and the Hon Lavender née de Grey (eldest daughter of the 8th Baron Walsingham).
-He was educated at Wellington College, then an all-boys private school in Crowthorne, Berkshire.
+Edward Garnier was born in Germany, the youngest son of Colonel William d'Arcy Garnier and Lavender née de Grey (eldest daughter of the 8th Baron Walsingham).
+He was educated at Wellington College.
 He read Modern History at Jesus College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1974.
 As per tradition, his BA was promoted to MA (Oxon) in 1976; he then studied for Bar Finals at the Inns of Court School of Law in London.